videojs/video.js/docs/guides/text-tracks.md

 ## Emulated Text Tracks

 By default, Video.js will use native text tracks and fall back to emulated text tracks if the native functionality is broken, incomplete, or non-existent.
-The Flash tech will always use the emulated text track functionality.

 The Video.js API and TextTrack objects were modeled after the W3C specification.
 Video.js uses [Mozilla's vtt.js](https://github.com/mozilla/vtt.js) library to parse and display emulated text tracks.